jepequin/Wheel-of-fortune/README.md

 	- Guess any letter that hasn’t been guessed by typing a letter (a-z)

 		- Vowels (a, e, i, o, u) cost $250 to guess and can’t be guessed if the player doesn’t have enough money or there are no more remaining vowels to be guessed.
-All consonants are “free” to guess
+All consonants are “free” to guess.

 		- The player can guess any letter that hasn’t been guessed (these are shown to the player) and gets that cash amount for every time that letter appears in the phrase.

-		- If there is a prize, the user also gets that prize (in addition to any prizes they already had)
+		- If there is a prize, the user also gets that prize (in addition to any prizes they already had).

 		- If the letter does appear in the phrase, the player spins the wheel again and repeats the process.
-Otherwise, it’s the next player’s turn
+Otherwise, it’s the next player’s turn.

-		- Example: The user lands on $500 and guesses ‘W’
+		- Example: The user lands on $500 and guesses ‘W’.

-			- There are three W’s in the phrase, so the player wins $1500
+			- There are three W’s in the phrase, so the player wins $1500.

-	- Guess the complete phrase by typing a phrase (anything over one character that isn’t ‘pass’)
+	- Guess the complete phrase by typing a phrase (anything over one character that isn’t ‘pass’).

-		- If they are correct, the player is asked if he/she want to continue playing (with a new category and phrase)
+		- If they are correct, the player is asked if he/she want to continue playing (with a new category and phrase).

-		- If they are incorrect, it is the next player’s turn
+		- If they are incorrect, it is the next player’s turn.

-	- Pass their turn by entering 'pass'
+	- Pass their turn by entering 'pass'.

-- If the wheel lands on “lose a turn”, the player loses their turn and the game moves on to the next player
+- If the wheel lands on “lose a turn”, the player loses their turn and the game moves on to the next player.

 - If the wheel lands on “bankrupt”, the player loses their turn and loses their money but they keep all of the prizes they have won so far.